-Developing a horse manure management plan may seem like a daunting task but it does not necessarily need to be.
-A common misconception is that horse manure management has to be an all-or-nothing approach.
+Developing a manure management plan may seem like a daunting task, or something done by large farms, but the components of a plan can be applied to all types of farming operations.
+A common misconception is that manure management must be an all-or-nothing approach.
 This is not necessarily the truth as many plans are developed and implemented using an integrated approach.
-Compartmentalizing the components of a manure management systems plan allows you to evaluate what is feasible and what options may be available.
-It also enables you to develop a sustainable plan for the future.
+Many small farms can benefit by looking at the components of a manure management systems plan, evaluating what is feasible for your farm, and understanding what options may be available.
+It also enables you to develop a sustainable plan for the future by reducing environmental risk and streamlining fertilizer costs.

-Before doing anything else, think about what encompasses your horse farm:
+Before doing anything else, think about what encompasses your farm:

-- Describe your horse farm: Identify the goals, objectives, partnerships, business opportunities, recreation, and number of horses that currently reside on your farm. - Map land base resources: Identify the number of acres you own or lease and the number of these acres usable for specifically managing and taking care of your horse(s).
+- Describe your farm: Identify the goals, future growth objectives, current resources, and number of animals that currently reside on your farm. - Map land base resources: Identify the number of acres you own or lease and the number of these acres usable for specifically managing and taking care of your animal(s).
 Acres to exclude from this calculation would be any area where manure should not be spread or acres on which it is not feasible to spread manure such as wetlands, wooded areas, buildings, riding arena, and other areas.